emmajanedrews/base-template/_posts/2018-01-10-is-2018-the-year-to-sell-your-home.md

 If we look at the numbers and what they predict for 2018, the economy is booming.
 Confidence levels are off the charts and better than they’ve been in a long time.
 As far as values go, I believe we will see more home sales and slower appreciation.

-We didn’t have as many sales specifically in the Portland/Southwest Washington area in 2017 as we did in 2016, and there are a couple reasons why.
+We didn’t have as many sales specifically in the Portland/Southwest Washington area in 2017 as we did in 2016, and there are a couple of reasons why.
 First, the weather was terrible, so it slowed down our market for the first two months.
 Second, we didn’t have a big enough supply of homes on the market.

 {% include pullquote.html %}